 The best wines need the best wine opener or corkscrew.
 We’ve put together a list of the most popular types of openers.
-If you have on you generally use but want to branch out, consider trying a new one:
+If you have one you generally use but want to branch out, consider trying a new one.

 The simplest and most popular bottle opener that most wine-lovers like is the waiter’s corkscrew.
-Screw it in the top, place the fulcrum on the corner of the bottle’s lip, and apply leverage to pull the cork and out of the bottle.
+Use the small knife to cut the foil around the top of the bottle (be careful!).
+Screw it in the top into the cork, place the fulcrum on the corner of the bottle’s lip, and apply leverage to pull the cork and out of the bottle.

 Similar to the one above, the Wing Corkscrew opens a bottle by screwing in the metal worm into the cork then lowering both wings down to pop the cork out.
-The pressure against the top “O” in the bottle pushes against the pressure of the screw, thus opening the bottle.
+The pressure against the top “O” on top of the bottle pushes against the pressure of the screw, thus opening the bottle.

 Twist and pull corkscrew

-The simplest and sleekest — and most difficult to use — is the twist and pull corkscrew.
+The simplest and sleekest — and hard to use — is the twist and pull corkscrew.
 Just like it sounds, screw the worm into the cork and pull.
 This one takes a little strength to accomplish.

 Bunny Ear corkscrew